MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 * Interactions when doing team work (pairing and mobbing)
 * Discussions around reading & blog posts

-### What does a graduate work on
+## The curriculum (aka what does a graduate work on)

-*The graduate learns by doing*

-* The work that graduates does should focus on what the graduate needs to learn.
+*The graduate learns by doing, the work that graduates does should focus on what the graduate needs to learn.*

-* Graduates should **not** be treated like 2nd class citizens and given the 'dirty' jobs to do, they should pair/mob on high value items with their mentor and the rest of their mentors team.
+There are three areas of things that a graduate works on:

+1. self-studying & building things to learn
+2. group projects with other graduates & interns
+3. working in a production team

+### Self-studying / building breakable toys

-* Graduates will also have work to do for the Jedi academy, they should take time each day to work on their Jedi academy work during off peak team times.
+* Graduates will also have work to do for the Jedi academy, they should take time each day to work on their academy work during off peak team times.

+The MYOB software craftmanship academy is a supporting program to increase a graduates knowledge in being a professional software developer.
+The academy meets every two weeks to focus on a core areas of software development.
+Each session is facilitated by an expert who's aim is to provide attendees hands on exposure to certain essential software craftmanship practices.
+Sessions can be up to 4 hours, with pre and post session work.

+Some of the fortnightly topics include Crafting Code, TDD, Refactoring, Design principles, Object Oriented Design Patterns, etc. For a more complete breakdown of topics covered view the [following post on content for the Jedi academy](http://blog.markpearl.co.za/Jedi-Academy)

+### Working in a production team

+* Graduates should **not** be treated like 2nd class citizens and given the 'dirty' jobs to do when working in a production team.
+* Graduates will typically pair/mob on high value items with their mentor and the rest of their mentors team.
+* Graduates will participate in all the team activities (stand up, retro's, etc)

 ### How long does a graduate stay with their mentor / team